top of page

 Practising Gratitude

-• It improves self-esteem as it helps you to notice your accomplishments.
+• It improves self-esteem

 Therefore, practising gratitude also offers potential benefits for relationships.
-You can begin your gratitude practice with meditation, journaling, or simply paying attention to the little things in life bringing you joy.
-When practised regularly, gratitude has shown positive long-term effects on mental health and well-being.
+You can begin your gratitude practice with meditation, journaling, or simply paying attention to the little things in life that bring you joy.

-If you believe you can change,
+If you believe you can change, if you make it a habit, the change becomes real.

 Charles Duhigg